 Accountability Needed for Murder of Indonesian Rights Defender

-Retired Major General Muchdi Purwopranjono, a former deputy at the State Intelligence Agency (known as Badan Intelijen Negara, or BIN) and the former head of the army's abusive special forces unit, Kopassus, has been charged with premeditated murder in the killing of Munir.
+Retired Major General Muchdi Purwopranjono, a former deputy at the State Intelligence Agency (known as Badan Intelijen Negara, or BIN) and the former head of the army’s abusive special forces unit, Kopassus, has been charged with premeditated murder in the killing of Munir.
 Munir was poisoned with arsenic, leading to his death on a commercial airliner en route to the Netherlands in September 2004.
 Two men have been convicted in connection with the killing, but the trial of Muchdi is the first related to planning and ordering the crime.
 However, since the fall of Soeharto in 1998, no Indonesian general has been successfully prosecuted for a human rights abuse.

 Human Rights Watch and Human Rights First have followed the five-month trial closely, and representatives have observed several sessions.

 Human Rights Watch and Human Rights First said that the trial of a senior security official is an important event in Indonesia, given the long-term lack of accountability by members of the armed forces and intelligence services, dating back to the Soeharto era.

 A presidential commission, a reinvigorated police investigation, and the murder trial of a pilot named Pollycarpus Budihari Priyanto uncovered evidence tying the murder to BIN.
 Based on this evidence, which includes phone records, documents, and sworn statements by intelligence agents, Muchdi was arrested in June.
 His trial began in August.